Hamburg workshop: Ports and Energy Systems Interface: Opportunities, Conflict or Complementarity

 - Mr Gavin Quinn, Head of Commercial Development, Liverpool City Region Combined Authority

-Open to: Those based in and near Hamburg with an interest in port energy, supply, operations, sustainability (academics and industry are welcome to attend).
-Attendees will gain insight into the challenges and opportunities for port energy (interactive game element) and learn/share insights with esteemed panel and network.
+Open to: Those based in and near Hamburg with an interest in port energy, supply, operations, and sustainability (academics and industry are welcome to attend).
+Attendees will gain insight into the challenges and opportunities for port energy (interactive game element) and learn/share insights with the esteemed panel and network.